sohamc0/micrOcaml-compiler/README.md

 exception DivByZeroError
 ```

 A `TypeError` happens when an operation receives an argument of the wrong type; a `DeclareError` happens when an ID is seen that has not been declared; and a `DivByZeroError` happens on attempted division by zero.
-We do not enforce what messages you use when raising the `TypeError` or `DeclareError` exceptions.
-That's up to you.

 Evaluation of subexpressions should be done from left to right to ensure that lines with multiple possible errors match up with our expected errors.